handofkwll/fisica/README.md

 it to install IPython and all the necessary modules that it can.

-'pp' or parallelpython may not be known to Anaconda so you should install it following the installation instructions at www.parallelpython.com.
+'pp' or parallelpython may not be known to Anaconda so you should install it following the installation instructions [here](www.parallelpython.com).

 Once you have a working Python installation you should follow the following procedure to install the simulator (instructions with